-Tom has a busy practice across the range of work in chambers, with a focus on commercial litigation, arbitration and competition law.
+Tom has a busy practice across the range of work in chambers, with a focus on general commercial litigation, arbitration, civil fraud, shareholders disputes, and competition law.
 Before coming to the Bar, Tom practised as a Solicitor Advocate and Associate at Herbert Smith Freehills LLP for four years in general commercial disputes and civil fraud.

 In 2015-16, Tom was Judicial Assistant to Lord Wilson and Lord Hodge at the Supreme Court.
 Prior to qualifying as a solicitor, he completed secondments as a judicial assistant to the Commercial Court and Chancery Division, and as a legal adviser to BP Legal Dispute Resolution.

 Tom graduated from the University of Oxford (Christ Church), where he was awarded the top first in his year in music, winning the University Gibbs prize.
 He completed a Master of Studies with distinction, before going on to achieve distinctions in the GDL and LPC.
 As a pupil, he received the Lord Reid Senior Scholarship from Gray’s Inn and a Phoenicia Scholarship from the Bar European Group.

 Tom practises across the full range of commercial work in chambers.
 He is regularly instructed as part of teams in heavyweight commercial disputes, and has appeared with leading counsel before the Court of Appeal, High Court and Financial Reporting Counsel, and unled in the Commercial Court, Circuit Commercial Court and County Court.

 Current and recent instructions include:

 Tom obtained extensive experience of commercial litigation and arbitration in his previous role as a Solicitor Advocate at Herbert Smith Freehills LLP.
 Significant matters included: